 |Whole-home (income-based: Enhanced Heating & Cooling Equipment Rebates)||$16,000 per home|

-- Location: You must be a residential customer in Massachusetts where Berkshire Gas, Cape Light Compact, Eversource, Liberty Utilities, National Grid, or Unitil is the Program Sponsor.
+- Location: You must be a residential customer in Massachusetts where Berkshire Gas, Cape Light Compact, Eversource, Liberty Utilities, National Grid, or Unitil is the program sponsor.

-Steps to getting a heat pump rebate
+Step-by-step guide to claiming Mass Save’s heat pump rebate

 Usually your heat pump contractor will help you with submitting the proper rebate documentation, but this can vary depending on who you go with to install your heat pumps.
 Just ask them or look for a line item on your proposal that states something like: “we will assist the customer with rebate preparation for any equipment we install.”